 1834 – Daniel O’Connell introduces debate on Repeal of Union bill in the House of Commons.

-1875 – Newly elected MP, Charles Stuart Parnell enters House of Commons for first time as MP.
+1875 – Newly elected MP, Charles Stewart Parnell enters House of Commons for first time as MP.

-1875 – Birth of Michael Joseph O’Rahilly, (22 April 1875 – 29 April 1916) self-described as The O’Rahilly, an Irish nationalist who took part in the Easter Rising, during which he was killed in the fighting.
+1875 – Birth of Michael Joseph O’Rahilly in Ballylongford, Co Kerry.
+Self-described as The O’Rahilly, a nationalist who took part in the Easter Rising, during which he was killed in the fighting.

 1916 – The Easter Rising planned for 22 April (Easter Saturday) is postponed for two days.
 The capture of Roger Casement and the scuttling of the Aud which was transporting an estimated 20,000 rifles were some of the reasons for the delay.